-We had a history of operating losses since inception in 2013 until 2022 through 2023 and funded our cash flow deficits primarily through the issuance of capital stock.
-As of September 30, 2023 March 31, 2024, we had an accumulated deficit of \$190.5 million \$240.6 million, including current year net loss of \$89.4 million \$35.9 million.
-We expect to continue to incur operating losses and negative cash flow as we continue to invest significantly in research and development efforts, sales and marketing and other aspects of our business.
+We had a history of operating losses since inception in 2013 through 2023 and funded our cash flow deficits primarily through the issuance of capital stock.
+As of March 31, 2024 June 30, 2024, we had an accumulated deficit of \$240.6 million \$255.0 million, including current year net loss of \$35.9 million \$50.3 million.
+We expect to continue to incur operating losses and negative cash flow as we continue to invest significantly in research and development efforts sales and marketing and other aspects of our business.

 We cannot make any assurances that these investments will result in increased revenue or growth in our business.
-Furthermore, we may encounter unforeseen issues that require us to incur additional costs.
+Furthermore, we may encounter unforeseen issues that require us to incur additional costs, costs, including costs related to the Continuous Composites case.
 Any such increased expenditures make it harder for us to achieve and maintain future profitability.
 Revenue growth and growth in our customer base may not be sustainable, and we may not achieve sufficient revenue to achieve or maintain profitability.
 While we have a revenue history, we expect to bring new additive manufacturing products to market that we anticipate will generate a substantial portion of our future revenue, and it is difficult for us to predict our future operating results.
 We may incur significant losses in the future for a number of reasons, including due to the other risks described in this Quarterly Report on Form 10-Q, and we may encounter unforeseen expenses, difficulties, complications and delays and other unknown events.
 As a result, our losses may exceed forecasts, we may incur significant losses for the foreseeable future, and we may not achieve profitability when expected, or at all, and even if we do, we may not be able to maintain or increase profitability.
 Accordingly, if we are not able to achieve or maintain profitability and we incur significant losses in the future, the market price of our common stock may decline, and you could lose part or all of your investment.